Module id

 Enums§

-- Errors that can occur during atom tag validation.
+An enumeration of errors that can occur during atom label validation.

 Traits§